ST10268917/Flourish-Budgeting-App/README.md

 Flourish includes a dedicated Currency Exchange feature, allowing users to view and convert between currencies using real-time exchange rates.
 This supports international students or users who earn/spend across different currencies.

-Main Functions :
+Main Functions/Purpose  :

-* Converts between multiple global currencies.
+* Converts between global currencies.

 * Real-time rates fetched from online APIs.

-* Accessible under the “Currency Exchange” page.
+* Accessible under the Currency Exchange page.

 * Tied directly into expense tracking and category summaries.

 *2* Gamification

 To boost user motivation and engagement, Flourish introduces a gamified budgeting journey.
 Users are rewarded with visual achievements and can build streaks for consistent budgeting behavior.

+Main Functions/Purpose  :

 * Achievement Badges: Earned for milestones like first budget set, week-long streak, or consistent saving.